The UN’s Sustainable Development Goals and Why Materialise Is On Board

 3 min read

-That’s why Materialise CEO Fried Vancraen represented the company this month to reaffirm our support for the Sustainable Developments Goals Charter at a round-table meeting, chaired by Her Majesty Queen Mathilde, the Queen of Belgium.
+That’s why Materialise CEO Fried Vancraen represented the company to reaffirm our support for the Sustainable Developments Goals Charter at a roundtable meeting chaired by Her Majesty Queen Mathilde, the Queen of Belgium.

 What are the Sustainable Development Goals?

 The Sustainable Development Goals (SDGs) are a collection of 17 global goals set by the United Nations General Assembly in 2015, addressing social and economic development issues.
-Ranging from reducing inequality to industry, innovation and infrastructure, the SDGs are a global blueprint to achieving a sustainable and inclusive future.
+Ranging from reducing inequality to industry, innovation, and infrastructure, the SDGs are a global blueprint for achieving a sustainable and inclusive future.

 Materialise for a sustainable world

-At Materialise we are continually searching for new ways to improve sustainability at several levels, both internally and externally.
-Whether it’s ensuring ethical employment practice and business processes or empowering meaningful applications of 3D printing, Materialise is committed to foster sustainability both within and outside our walls.
+At Materialise, we are continually searching for new ways to improve sustainability at several levels, both internally and externally.
+Whether it’s ensuring ethical employment practices and business processes or empowering meaningful applications of 3D printing, Materialise is committed to fostering sustainability both within and outside our walls.

 We believe that sustainability should start right where we work.
-That’s why we have some initiatives in-house that will help us achieve these goals, including a Supplier Code of Conduct, to hold our suppliers accountable to the same standards we expect from ourselves; an Environmental Management System; and Anti-Discrimination Hiring Policies; and more initiatives on the way.
+That’s why we have some initiatives in-house that will help us achieve these goals, including a Supplier Code of Conduct that holds our suppliers accountable to the same standards we expect from ourselves; an Environmental Management System; and Anti-Discrimination Hiring Policies; and more initiatives on the way.

 Externally, we work with NGOs and other non-profit organizations through The Materialise Foundation.
-One example, our annual fundraising for the Benin Summer School, granting scholarships to Beninese students with management potential, is very close to our heart.
+One example, our annual fundraising for the Benin Summer School, which grants scholarships to Beninese students with management potential, is very close to our heart.

 Acknowledging the SDG charter is an important commitment for Materialise as a company.
-It means that we acknowledge the importance of our role in society, that we recognize the interdependence between private and public sector, and the increasing need for all different actors in society to work together.
+It means that we acknowledge the importance of our role in society, the interdependence between the private and public sectors, and the increasing need for all different actors in society to work together.

 The endorsement of the charter also means that we will make concrete commitments toward advancing all the goals and we will make them an integral part of our own core business.

-We are committing to the SDGs seeking out expertise from and constructive dialogue with external partners, to align efforts and ensure policy coherence.
+We are committing to the SDGs by seeking out expertise from and constructive dialogue with external partners to align efforts and ensure policy coherence.
 Our aim is for concrete and sustainable goals that contribute to a better and healthier world, always.